Fast, affordable family mediation - starting with your MIAM

 Your future, in your hands…

-Family mediation offers separating couples the chance to resolve their issues in a constructive and positive way that avoids unnecessary conflict - and where children are involved, helps separating parents establish and build successful co-parenting arrangements going forward.
+Family mediation offers separated couples the chance to resolve their issues in a constructive and positive way that avoids unnecessary conflict - and where children are involved, helps parents establish and build successful co-parenting arrangements going forward.
 Mediation gives you and your ex-partner the opportunity to resolve matters fairly and amicably without going to court.

 With the average cost of divorce through the courts being £14,561, and the process taking upwards of 12 months in contested cases, mediation in contrast often works out much cheaper and causes less delay, allowing you to sooner move forward and focus on what is most important - your future.